+4 Guiding Principles

 Four closely related Guiding Principles run through the core of our strategy, and must underpin everything we do if we are to realise this vision.
 They are strongly associated with the seven Action Areas, and should be at the forefront of our minds when designing and delivering our activities.
 They will help to build and unlock our collective capacity, enabling people's needs to be met in the most appropriate, sustainable and fair way.

-For each of the Guiding Principles, statements have been provided describing our aspirations for our communities and for the Council.
+For each of the Guiding Principles, statements have been provided describing our aspirations for the Council and for our communities.
 It is hoped that this will add 'colour' to our vision, painting a picture of how we intend work, and the type of society in which we hope to live.

-Сс onnection Contro
+Connection Control

 4 Guiding Principles

-Fairness Working diffe erently
+Equity Working differently

 Connection

 Connected, resilient and safe communities

-Communities that...
+A council that...